timmo001/system-bridge-website/src/pages/docs/install.md

 ### Windows installation

 Run the setup executable to install the application.
+After installation completes, you can start System Bridge from the Start Menu shortcut.
+See the [Running](running) page for more details on starting the application.